sourceplant/vbnotescript/README.md

 # vbnotescript
-A very light note taking and searching app written in VBScript for Windows.
+A very small and light note taking and searching app written in VBScript for Windows.
-Simple yet powerful < 15KB
+Simple yet powerful.

 ## Concepts
 * vbnotescript app stores entire notes in a plain text main file (vbnotescript.txt)